Moonofweisheng/wot-design-uni/docs/en-US/guide/quick-use.md

 ### uni_modules Installation

-`Wot Design Uni` supports the [uni_modules](https://uniapp.dcloud.net.cn/plugin/uni_modules.html#uni-modules) specification and is available in the uni-app plugin market.
+`Wot UI` supports the [uni_modules](https://uniapp.dcloud.net.cn/plugin/uni_modules.html#uni-modules) specification and is available in the uni-app plugin market.

-In the `uni-app plugin market`, choose to import using `HBuildX`, or manually create a uni_modules folder in the src directory and extract `Wot Design Uni` into uni_modules, with the following structure:
+In the `uni-app plugin market`, choose to import using `HBuildX`, or manually create a uni_modules folder in the src directory and extract `Wot UI` into uni_modules, with the following structure:

 ```bash
 - uni_modules